Ask us About Our 0% for 48 months Financing Option for Your Roofing, Siding, or Deck Project.

 The variety of colors combined with the different styles make shingle a versatile product.
 You can choose from 3-tab, architectural, or premium shingles.
 3-tab shingles are the most cost-effective choice.
 A single layer of material, you’ll know this style of shingles by its simple 3-tab pattern.
 While architectural shingles are thicker giving your roof a 3-dimensional look.
 Finally, manufacturers design premium shingles to mimic cedar or slate roofs at a lower cost.

 While asphalt shingles are beautiful, they’re also durable and long-lasting.
 Asphalt shingles are fire, wind, and weather-resistant.
-Typically, they can withstand winds up to 110 mph.
+Typically, they can withstand strong winds, depending on the rating for the shingles that you choose.
 They’re easy to install and low maintenance.
 Moreover, asphalt shingles have a 100-year proven track record of protecting homes in the United States.
-Finally, you can expect your asphalt shingle roof to last about 20 years.
+Finally, you can expect your asphalt shingle roof to last approximately 20 years, depending on location and weather conditions.

 Metal roofs have been in use much longer than asphalt roofing.
 Since ancient times, people have used metal to protect their homes.
 Its longevity and durability are unmatched.
 Plus, metal roofs are energy-efficient and recyclable.